SolomonBell/flashcard-platform/README.md

 **Aggregate tracking:** A separate `analytics_aggregates` table maintains running totals per user per deck, avoiding expensive full-table scans for dashboard queries.

-**CSV export:** Users can export their full study history as a CSV for use in external tools.

 **Classroom analytics:** Teachers see per-student breakdowns across shared decks — which students are actively studying, accuracy rates, and last-studied timestamps.

 ---